postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 # Creating Custom Aspects: Multi-targeting

-After reading our introduction to creating custom aspects, you might have gotten the impression that you need to create separate aspects for each target (field, property, method, or type).
+After reading our introduction to creating custom aspects, you may have thought that you need to create separate aspects for each target (field, property, method, or type).
 However, this is not the case.
-You can create a single aspect that targets multiple elements, but it requires a slightly different signature for your aspect.
+You can create a single aspect class that targets multiple elements, but it requires a slightly different signature for your aspect.

-To illustrate this, let's consider a simple example where we want to log the fact that a property or a method has been accessed.
+To illustrate this, let's consider a simple example where we have a logging aspect that could be applied to either a method or a property.

 The basic signature of the aspect will look like this: